Comcast Center: Construction (2005–2008)

 On June 18, 2007, the Comcast Center was topped out.
 The ceremony, which was held in the building's future plaza, featured the raising of a steel beam to the skyscraper's highest point.
 The beam was signed by workers and guests and as it was raised, on account of tradition, an American flag and a tree sat on the beam.
 Also sitting on the beam was a statue of Philadelphia-founder William Penn.
-The statue was there to counteract the 1980s "curse" of Billy Penn, which prevented Philadelphia's sports teams from winning a championship following the construction of buildings taller than the statue of William Penn on top of the 548 ft Philadelphia City Hall.
+The statue was there to counteract the 1980s "curse" of Billy Penn, which supposedly prevented Philadelphia's sports teams from winning a championship following the construction of buildings taller than the statue of William Penn on top of the 548 ft Philadelphia City Hall.
 The 25 in statue of William Penn remained on the beam until it was stolen.
 The statue was replaced and the "curse" ended when the Philadelphia Phillies won the 2008 World Series.

-Even though the building had not officially opened, Comcast office workers began moving in early December 2007, ahead of the scheduled completion in March 2008.
 The Comcast Center officially opened on June 6, 2008.
 A study sponsored by Comcast and Liberty Property Trust said the construction of the Comcast Center created 17,200 jobs and generated US$2 billion of economic activity for Pennsylvania.
 Despite opposition by other building owners to construction of the Comcast Center, by the time most space in the Comcast Center had been leased vacancy rates in Center City offices were falling and rents were rising.
-Even HRPT Properties Trust had leased 70 percent of the space Comcast vacated by 2007.
+HRPT Properties Trust had leased 70 percent of the space Comcast had vacated by 2007.
 The predictions by opponents did not occur mainly because Comcast ended up leasing 89 percent of the building and the offices for the Comcast Center's second-largest tenant, Citizens Bank of Pennsylvania, were new to the city.